With dotCover, you can run coverage analysis for standalone applications that have an executable file and PDB information.

 Do one of the following:

-In Visual Studio, press Control+Alt+K K or choosefrom the main menu
+In Visual Studio, press Control+Alt+K, K or choosefrom the main menu

-In dotCover standalone application, press Control+Alt+K K or choosein the menu.
+In dotCover standalone application, press Control+Alt+K, K or choosefrom the menu.

-Click Edit Symbol Search Policy to specify where to search for PDB information.
+Optionally, click Edit Symbol Search Policy to specify where to search for PDB information.

-Click Run. dotCover will open the Coverage Controller dialog and then run the selected application.
+Under Run analysis, click Start. dotCover will open the Coverage Controller dialog and then run the selected application.